sungeunDev/AlgorithmStudy/2.Theory/DataStructures/Tree/README.md

 print(number)
 ```

+### ㅁ Traversal algorithms
+- Depth-first traversal
+> a technique that starts at the root and visits node as deep as it can before backtracking.

+- Level-order traversal
+> a technique that visits each node of the tree based on the depth of the nodes.

 ### ㅁ Other Trees
 > Sometimes you don't need to have a parent property at all.
 Maybe you only need to give each node a maximum of two children - such a tree is called a binary tree.